Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 ### pyATS

-pyATS is the test framework foundation for this ecosystem.
+pyATS is the core test framework foundation for this ecosystem.
 It specializes in data-driven and reusable testing, and is engineered for Agile, rapid development iterations.

 This powerful, highly-pluggable Python framework is designed to enable developers start with small, simple and linear test cases, then scale towards large, complex and asynchronous test suites.
 The best way to think about pyATS is that it is the part which allows us to write our tests and we use that to build the logic in Python whetehr it has passed or failed.